jlblancoc/mola/README.md

 ## Citations

-The latest publications on MOLA are:
+The latest publications on MOLA are ([PDF](https://arxiv.org/abs/2407.20465)).

-    mola_lidar_odometry: (TBD 2024-Q2!!)
+    J.L.
+Blanco,
+    `A flexible framework for accurate LiDAR odometry, map manipulation, and localization`_, in ArXiV, 2024.

 MOLA was initially presented in 2019 in ([PDF](http://www.roboticsproceedings.org/rss15/p43.pdf)):

 ```bibtex